BoogieMonster1O1/astropi/general/backup.md

 sudo dd if=/dev/sdX of=backup.img bs=8M status=progress
 ```

 Replace `/dev/sdX` with the path to your SD card.
+You can find it [using this guide](/terminal/lsblk.md).
 This command will create a backup image named `backup.img`.

 You can see a list of connected devices by running: